Ahmed-M-Fayad/Mr.Diablo-LeetCode-solutions/README.md

-# LeetCode Solutions - Whales
+# LeetCode Solutions - Mr Diablo

-Welcome to **Whales' LeetCode Solutions Repository**.
-This is where we tackle coding challenges, share knowledge, and work towards improving our problem-solving skills.
-Whether you're solving simple problems or more complex ones, we aim to grow and level up together.
+Welcome to **Mr Diablo's LeetCode Solutions Repository**.
+This is where I tackle coding challenges, share knowledge, and work towards improving my problem-solving skills.
+Whether solving simple problems or more complex ones, the goal is to grow and level up in understanding algorithms and data structures.

-Let's dive in and continue improving our understanding of algorithms and data structures!
+Let's dive in and continue improving!

 ---